Chakra Sounds

 Center of Speech and Communication

 The throat chakra is connected to creativity and self-expression as well as the actions of speaking, chanting and singing.
 This chakra is associated with the neck, thyroid, esophagus, teeth, mouth and the ears.
 The throat and thyroid are where emotions, intentions, praise and criticism are expressed.
-The seed syllable for the throat chakra is HAM (hum).
-The Vedic mantra for this chakra is “Om Ham Namaha.”
-This sound honors and strengthens the energy of positive personal power and finding your own voice.
 Learn more about the meaning of the Throat Chakra and watch a video on healing the throat chakra and thyroid: Mantras, Money and the Thyroid.
-Music and Chakras with the Piano and Third Eye Chakra

 Third Eye Chakra Musical Sounds